Hospice Litigation Timeline Framework

 Hospice Timeline Reconstruction Tool

-A structured template for rebuilding the patient’s end‑of‑life timeline, identifying delays, and highlighting deviations from hospice standards of care.
+A structured template for rebuilding the patient’s end-of-life timeline, identifying delays in care, and analyzing deviations from hospice standards of practice.

 Hospice Timeline Reconstruction Tool

-Use this tool during case screening, breach analysis, expert review preparation, and deposition strategy.
+Use this framework for case screening, breach analysis, expert report preparation, and deposition strategy development.

 Baseline Timeline